 Typically, they grow from their root stock rather than seeding themselves as an annual plant does.
-These are known as herbaceous perennials.
+These are herbaceous perennials.
 However, depending on the rigors of your local climate, a plant that is a perennial in its native habitat, may have to be treated as an annual.
 In other words, in colder climates you will have to plant some perennials every year.
-This can be done from seed, cuttings or divisions.

 Some of the more popular perennial plant categories include: hosta, daylily, iris, echinacea, peony, ferns, grasses, phlox, heuchera, astilbe. and more.
 Proven Winners offers some of the most popular varieties available.
 Part of the joy of gardening with perennial plants is discovering new plant introductions from family, friends and our knowledgeable staff.

-Once you’ve chosen the right plants for the right locations, the only thing left to do is plant them.
+Choose the right plants for the right locations.
+Then it’s time to plant.
 Check your soil to see if it needs any amendments.
 Perennials generally require loamy, well-drained soil for good growth.
-Organic matter such as compost, peat or dehydrated manure is beneficial to most herbaceous plants.
+Organic matter is beneficial to most herbaceous plants.
+Examples of organic matter are peat moss, compost and manure.
 Soil prep is important to do BEFORE you plant.
-It becomes very difficult once plants are established.
+It is difficult to amend the soil once the plants have become established.

 - Loosen the soil at least 18″ deep